IDC

 or

-• To use an account with the same permissions as the cloudadmin user, you'll need to make sure you have an external identity source configured in vCenter and ensure the user or group that you want to have those permissions is assigned the CloudAdmin role.
+• An account with the same permissions as the cloudadmin user.
+However, you must ensure that you have an external identity source configured in vCenter and that the user or group you want to assign these permissions to is assigned the CloudAdmin role.

-Implementation step 4 - add Veeam Backup Proxy
+Implementation Step 4 - add a VMware Backup Proxy

-For any VMware Cloud on AWS/DellEMC SDDC Cluster, deploy at least one Veeam Proxy Server to utilize Virtual Appliance (HOTADD) transport mode.
-If the Backup & Replication server is deployed in the SDDC Cluster, it may be used as a Backup Proxy.
+For any VMware Cloud on AWS Software-Defined Data Center (SDDC) Cluster, it is recommended to deploy at least one VMware Backup Proxy server to utilize the Virtual Appliance (HOTADD) transport mode.
+If the Veeam Backup Server is deployed within the SDDC Cluster, it can also function as a VMware Backup Proxy.

-Note: Linux-based Backup Proxy can not be used with VMware Cloud on AWS/DellEMC as they do not enable specific mandatory VMware VDDK settings.
+Please note that Linux-based VMware Backup Proxies are not compatible with VMware Cloud on AWS, as they do not support certain mandatory VMware Virtual Disk Development Kit (VDDK) settings.

-You may need to ensure network security groups allow Veeam repository traffic.
+Remember, you may need to configure network security groups to allow Veeam repository traffic.
 Veeam - Backup Repository Connections.

 Example of Linux EC2 w/ EBS Storage